Skip to main content

 For example:

-• An elementary teacher with a Multiple Subject credential may want to add Single Subject Math to his/her credential in order to teach math in middle school or high school grades
+• An elementary teacher with a Multiple Subject credential may want to add a Single Subject Math authorization in order to teach math in middle school or high school grades

-• A high school history teacher with a Single Subject Social Science credential may want to add Single Subject Physical Education to his/her credential in order to teach high school physical education
+• A high school history teacher with a Single Subject Social Science credential may want to add a Single Subject Physical Education authorization in order to teach high school physical education

-• A middle school English teacher with a Single Subject English credential may also want to be authorized to teach in self-contained elementary grade classrooms by adding Multiple Subjects to his/her credential.
+• A middle school English teacher with a Single Subject English credential may also want to be authorized to teach in self-contained elementary grade classrooms by adding a Multiple Subject authorization.

 For additional information, please review the CTC leaflet (cl621a).